Implementing a Unified Enrollment School System: Interview with Betheny Gross

 Then a second step toward common enrollment might be to standardize application materials for schools, which both Denver and New Orleans did before moving toward greater change.
 For example, that might entail creating a single common application form that is accepted by all schools.

-CRPE’s research on common enrollment is collected here: http://www.crpe.org/research/common-enrollment
+BG: CRPE’s research on common enrollment is collected on our website at crpe.org/research/common-enrollment.

-INTERESTED TO LEARN MORE ABOUT SCHOOL CHOICE ENROLLMENT MANAGEMENT?
-Check out SchoolMint’s webinar here.
+INTERESTED IN LEARNING MORE ABOUT SCHOOL CHOICE ENROLLMENT MANAGEMENT?
+Check out SchoolMint’s webinar, Transforming the School Choice Experience.

 - It will likely take multiple steps over time to get to a full unified enrollment system.
 Potential interim steps include streamlining the application and lottery timelines for schools within a city, and standardizing application materials across schools.